-Leni Riefenstahl a long time dreamed of shooting her own film.
+Leni Riefenstahl dreamed of shooting her "Blue Light" for a long time.
 It finally was realised in 1931 and took place in the Dolomites, in Swiss Tessin, the South-Tyrolean Sarntal and at Runkelstein castle near Bozen.
-As it is written in her memoirs, she worked with a low budget and a small film team consisting of close friends of her and some also former colleagues of the films "Gita, The Goat-Girl“ (1927) and "The White Flame“ (1931).
+As it is written in her memoirs, she worked with a low budget and a small film team consisting of close friends of her.

 Soon a friendship between Walter Riml and Leni Riefenstahl began.
 And she knew Walter as an already well-educated cameraman.
 Also because of his ability of having a very good eye for situations and portraits she asked him to work with her on her very first film " The Blue Light".